 At the end of row 10, snip your yarn, pull the loop up til the tail is through the hole, ins your hook into the top of the stitch, hook the tail and pull it through again, weave the ends in.

 That’s it, the stitch is done!
-Bear in mind that it can take a couple of rows for it to look right and be patient with yourself if it doesn’t come out perfectly the first time.
+Bear in mind that it can take a couple of rows for it to look right.
+So, be patient with yourself if it doesn’t come out perfectly the first time.

 The cross stitch is fairly easy once you get going and it’s a great stitch for light colored yarns because the texture is seen better.
-This stitch can easily be worked in the round and would be a good choice for head bands or wrist warmers because it is a warm, yet airy stitch.
-I could also see it as a bag since it has a minimalist or Scandinavian style if done in white or gray.
-I think it would also be wonderful as a textural pop of color.
+This stitch can primarily worked in the round.
+So, it would be a good choice for head bands or wrist warmers because it is a warm, yet airy stitch.
+You could easily make a bag with this stitch.
+I think it would be awesome to use in minimalist or Scandinavian style if done in white or gray.
+It would also be wonderful as a textural pop of color.